-- Rhubarb is used alone in combination of other medicinal herbs to treat indigestion and constipation.
+- Rhubarb is used alone in combination of other medicinal herbs to treat indigestion, and constipation.
 It increases saliva secretion.
-It tones up the gastric and intestine.
-In digestive disorders and constipation the root powder is taken in one gram.
+It tones up the gastric, and intestine.
+In digestive disorders, and constipation the root powder is taken in one gram.

-- For acidity, indigestion, digestive weakness make a powder by mixing equal amount of Revandchini, coriander seeds and Mishri.
+- For acidity, indigestion, digestive weakness make a powder by mixing equal amount of Revandchini, coriander seeds, and Mishri.
 The intake of this powder in dosage of one teaspoon twice a day, with lukewarm water gives relief.

-- For urticaria / Sheetpitta, root powder is taken in dose of 1 gram, twice a day with Mishri / rock candy.
+- For urticaria / Sheetpitta, root powder is taken in a dose of 1 gram, twice a day with Mishri / rock candy.

 - Due to its diuretic action, it is used in scanty urination.
 In chronic kidney failure, the root powder is taken in very low doses for 1-2 years.

 - The decoction of one gram Revand chini in 100 ml water is used in uremia.
-Uraemia is an increases level of urea and other nitrogenous waste compounds in the blood that are normally eliminated by the kidneys.
+Uraemia is an increases level of urea, and other nitrogenous waste compounds in the blood that are normally eliminated by the kidneys.

-- Externally, the paste of root powder and Chandan is applied on pimples, acne and pigmentation.
+- Externally, the paste of root powder, and Chandan is applied on pimples, acne, and pigmentation.
 The topical application is also used to hasten wound healing.